joshuaebowling/node-web-scraper/book.md

 31 And his mother and his brothers came, and standing outside they sent to him and called him.
 31 En eso llegaron la madre y los hermanos de Jesús.
 Se quedaron afuera y enviaron a alguien a llamarlo,
 32 And a crowd was sitting around him, and they said to him, “Your mother and your brothers[c] are outside, seeking you.”
-32 pues había mucha gente sentada alrededor de él.
+32 pues había mucha gente sentada alrededor de él. ―Mira, tu madre y tus hermanos[b] están afuera y te buscan —le dijeron.
 33 And he answered them, “Who are my mother and my brothers?”
 33 ―¿Quiénes son mi madre y mis hermanos? —replicó Jesús.
 34 And looking about at those who sat around him, he said, “Here are my mother and my brothers!
-34 Luego echó una mirada a los que estaban sentados alrededor de él y añadió:
+34 Luego echó una mirada a los que estaban sentados alrededor de él y añadió: ―Aquí tienen a mi madre y a mis hermanos.
 35 For whoever does the will of God, he is my brother and sister and mother.”
 35 Cualquiera que hace la voluntad de Dios es mi hermano, mi hermana y mi madre.
 # Mark